robfettiai-boop/Youniverse-Inspo/replit.md

 # Inspiration of the Day - Motivational Quotes App

 ## Overview

-Inspiration of the Day is a minimalist motivational quotes website that delivers clean, simple inspirational content with a "Less is More" philosophy.
-The app features an extremely clean interface built with React and TypeScript, displaying random quotes with beautiful typography and unique colored letter styling.
-Users can get fresh inspiration with each visit, share quotes on Instagram and Twitter, and enjoy a pure white background design.

-The application follows a full-stack architecture with a React frontend, Express.js backend, and includes 100+ inspirational quotes with smart daily randomization to avoid same-day repetition.
-It's designed to be minimalist yet engaging, focusing on delivering inspirational content with stylish visual elements.
+"Inspiration of the Day" is a minimalist web application delivering motivational quotes with a "Less is More" design philosophy.
+It features a clean React and TypeScript interface, displaying random quotes with unique colored letter styling.
+The application aims to provide daily inspiration, enable social sharing, and offer a visually appealing, pure white background design.
+It includes a full-stack architecture with a React frontend, Express.js backend, and over 100 inspirational quotes with smart daily randomization.
+The project's vision is to offer simple yet engaging inspirational content with stylish visual elements.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Design philosophy: "Less is More" - extremely minimalist approach Color scheme: Pure white background with colored letters (R=red, B=lapis lazuli blue, Y=yellow gold)